MohinShaikh5689/yonko_hub/readme.md

 - **🤖 AI Recommendations** - Get personalized anime recommendations based on your watchlist and viewing history using our advanced AI recommendation engine powered by Google's Gemini model.

 - **👫 Friends System** - Add friends, see their watchlists, and share recommendations directly with them.
-Get notified when your friends are watching something new.

 - **🔍 Advanced Search** - Find exactly what you're looking for with our powerful search functionality.
 Filter by genre, year, status, rating, and more.